 Constantinescu is the President of the Association of Citizenship Education and the Romanian Foundation for Democracy.
 He is also the Founding President of the Institute for Regional Cooperation and Conflict Prevention (INCOR) and a Board of Trustees Member of the Nizami Ganjavi International Center.

 Tarja Halonen, a distinguished Finnish lawyer, was the 11th President of Finland, serving from 2000 to 2012.
 She is the first female to hold the office.
 Halonen had previously been a Member of the Finnish Parliament until her election as President.
 Halonen served in the Finnish Parliament for six terms, from 1979 to 2000, representing the constituency of Helsinki.
 She also had a long career in the City Council of Helsinki, serving there from 1977 to 1996.
 Halonen is a graduate of the University of Helsinki, where she studied law from 1963 to 1968.
 She was active in Student Politics and served as the Social Affairs Secretary and Organization Secretary of the National Union of Students from 1969 to 1970.
-In 1971, she joined the Social Democratic Party and worked as a lawyer in the Central Organization of Finnish Trade Unions until she was elected to the parliament in 1979.
+In 1971, she joined the Social Democratic Party and worked as a lawyer in the Central Organization of Finnish Trade Unions until she was elected as a parliament member in 1979.

 Halonen is a Member of the Council of Women World Leaders, and in 2009, Forbes named her among the 100 Most Powerful Women in the world.